open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 nodes implementing the old versions of OTLP the protocol must regress to the lowest common denominator from functional perspective.

-When possible the interoperability SHOULD be ensured between all versions of OTLP that are not declared obsolete.
+When possible the interoperability MUST be ensured between all versions of OTLP that are not declared obsolete.

 OTLP does not use explicit protocol version numbering.
 OTLP's interoperability